 There are exclusions for when companies can keep the data for a longer period.
 Those include archiving or scientific purposes, law restrictions, and other reasons.
 In these cases, the appropriate data security measures are obligatory.

-In terms of GDPR and emails, the companies have to focus on the amount of data their employees store in their mailboxes.
-For this purpose, they need to establish the email retention policy that will regulate frequency, volume, and other aspects of email data erasure.
+In terms of GDPR and emails, the companies have to focus on the amount of data their employees’ store in their mailboxes.
+For this purpose, they need to establish an email retention policy that will regulate frequency, volume, and other aspects of email data erasure.
 The idea is to minimize the adverse consequences of a data breach in the case of a mailbox break-in.

-Question #4 – Did the GDPR get rid of spam and doom email marketing?<h
+Question #4 – Did the GDPR get rid of spam and doom email marketing?

 Where in the GDPR is this covered: Article 5, 6, 13